How Do I?

 How do I price my jobs?

-We recommend calculating the correct markup for your business, and applying it to your estimated job costs.
-That will give you a fixed price you can quote your potential client, giving them the security of knowing what the job will cost.
-(An exception would be handyman jobs, under $2,500, where you would use an hourly rate and a markup on materials.)
+We recommend calculating the correct markup for your business and applying it to your estimated job costs.
+That will give you a fixed price you can quote your potential client and give them the security of knowing what the job will cost.
+(An exception can be made for handyman jobs under $2,500, where you can use an hourly rate and a markup on materials.)

 What's wrong with a short contract?

 By marketing.
 Continually.
-You need a website, and if you don't have one already, read our article that outlines how to get started.
+You need a website.
+If you don’t have one already, read our article that outlines how to get started.

 But a website is just a start.
-Your website needs to be optimized and marketed locally, and you need to be networking and advertising.
+Your website needs to be optimized and marketed locally.
+That’s where MyOnlineToolbox comes in, showing you the finer points of getting leads from your website without having to pay a lead generation company for the same leads.

 How do I turn a lead into a sale?

-Blog articles on employees are available here - Employees.
-In all cases, whether you have 1 or 200 employees, you need an employee manual.
-Our Employee Manual includes policies specific to the construction industry, you can review it here - Employee Manual.
+Some of our articles on employees are available here: Employees.
+Whether you have 1 or 200 employees, you need an employee manual.
+Our Employee Manual includes policies specific to the construction industry and is an excellent starting point for any construction-related business.

 We recommend putting your business relationship down on paper.
 Check out our Subcontractor Manual.